eshwen/macOS-setup/docs/programs/homebrew.md

 14. For remote access to other devices, e.g., a NAS.
 15. Manager for Lightroom and other Adobe products.
 16. Desktop client for Gemini's chat interface.
+17. A more versatile tool for decompressing archives than the built-in one.

 Typically, the `--cask` option is used when you want to install GUI applications.
 Certain packages like `handbrake` can operate solely on the command line.
 So in that case, just doing `brew install handbrake` would install the _formula_ (the CLI-only version), where `brew install --cask handbrake` will install the GUI application that sits in my `Applications` folder.